julik/sylens/README.txt

 This plugin uses the lens distortion model provided by Russ Anderson of the SynthEyes camera tracker fame.
-It is made so that it's output is _identical_ to the Image Preparation tool of the SY camera tracker. so you can usehe developers of 3D Equalizer
+It is made so that it's output is _identical_ to the Image Preparation tool of the SY camera tracker.
-It is largely based on tx_nukeLensDistortion by Matti Gruener of Trixter Film and Rising Sun fame.
-However,
+It is largely based on tx_nukeLensDistortion by Matti Gruener.

+## USAGE
+See Manual.html for instructions.

 ## TESTING
 Use the included sample.nk script.
 The following values should produce identical distortion and bounds for Source.jpg